 College experiences research in progress

 AACU is currently sponsoring a research project along with the North American Division of Seventh-day Adventists to learn more about the college experiences of students who graduated from Adventist colleges and universities and Adventists who graduated from other public or private colleges or universities.
 The survey asks respondents to rate their satisfaction with their college experience on a variety of critiera, including spiritual, social and academic experiences while in college.
 The results will help the leaders of the North American Division of the Seventh-day Adventist church improve the academic, spiritual and social experiences of students attending both Adventist colleges and public or other private colleges and universities.
-Results of the research are expected to be available in 2013.
+Results of the research are expected to be released soon.

 The 13 accredited colleges and universities who make up the association enroll, collectively, nearly 25,000 undergraduate and graduate students each year throughout the United States and Canada.